eReserves Guidelines for Non-ELM Classes

 Can I place audio and video in eReserves?

 Due to copyright, cost, and accessibility (ADA) concerns, we cannot provide audio and video resources via eReserves.
-Faculty should discuss with Program Chairs, and Program Chairs should contact LD&S regarding the request.
+Faculty should discuss with Program Directors, and Program Directors should contact Course Development regarding the request.